A Complete Guide to Trust Signals: 77 Signals for Building Brand Trust with Humans and AI

 Today, not just e-commerce but all commerce is largely conducted online, thanks to the ascendancy of inbound marketing.
 Trust signals remain vitally important to attracting website visitors, creating website trust and converting visitors who are not yet familiar with your brand.

-Trust signals are important to Google as well.
+Trust signals are important to humans and AI engines as well.
 Virtually every trust signal is a ranking factor in determining your site's search position.
-That's why SEO professionals and software use terms like "Trust Flow," "TrustRank" and "MozTrust" to describe what they do.
-They know that Google is trying to determine how trustworthy your site is in the same way that potential customers are.
+That's why SEO professionals use terms like "Trust Flow," "TrustRank" and "MozTrust" to describe what they do.
+And it's why AI answer engines like ChatGPT, Claude, Perplexity, and Google AI Overviews rely on many of the same signals when deciding which brands to recommend in generated answers.

 In current digital marketing parlance, a trust signal can fall into three major categories: